 You will need a letter of authority issued on behalf of the Bailiff to collect money.

-Before any walks, cycle rides etc take place, you need permission from Transport and Technical Services.
+Before any walks, cycle rides etc take place, you need permission from the Department for Infrastructure.

 You will also need permission from the relevant Parish Connétables.